 Family Fun Activity and Calendar for Family Fun Events

 These two components can be added anytime after your family is doing well with the agenda and compliments.
 You may want to add one or both the same week that you add brainstorming.
-Or you may want to use the family fun activity as a brainstorming lesson—brainstorm for a list of things kids would like to do at the end of the family meeting.
+Or you may want to use the family fun activity to brainstorm for a list of things kids would like to do at the end of the family meeting.